 All of our locations have established a perpetual care endowment fund to ensure the future care and maintenance of the cemeteries forever without assessing the owners or families any additional cost.

-In 1979 the State of Tennessee enacted legislation requiring all public cemeteries to establish a perpetual care endowment fund to help ensure the care of the cemeteries.
-These care funds are not required by church, community, municipal and private family cemeteries, which is why some of these older cemeteries are unkempt today.
-Our cemeteries place 20% of each property sale into irrevocable trusts which are currently valued at over $5.5 million dollars.
+In 1979 the State of Tennessee enacted legislation that required all cemeteries to establish a perpetual care endowment fund and today these are regulated by the Department of Commerce and Insurance.
+Today our cemeteries place 20% of the property cost into irrevocable trusts that are currently valued at over $5.5 million dollars.
 Your family will never have to worry about the maintenance and upkeep of your cemetery.

 To uphold this promise, the trust continues to accumulate funds that address the general care and preservation of the cemetery at large, now and in the future.
 The trust, funded by a portion of the purchase price of burial rights sold, ensures that the cemetery grounds and facilities are properly maintained.

-Without a perpetual care trust you are not ensured that the responsibility of maintaining and preserving your loved ones final resting place won’t become your responsibility.
-The added burden and maintenance for you, may incur additional expenses and hardship for you and your family.
+Without a perpetual care trust, you are not assured that the responsibility of maintaining and preserving your loved ones final resting place won’t become your responsibility.
+The added burden and maintenance for you may incur additional expenses and hardship for you and your family.